Temporally Identity-Aware SSD with Attentional LSTM: Introduction

 \section{Introduction}

-Taking advantage of the convolutional neural network (CNN), existing detection methods fall into two categories, i.e., one-stage and two-stage detectors.
-The former is represented by RCNN family \cite{bib:RCNN,bib:FastRCNN,bib:FasterRCNN,bib:MaskRCNN}, RFCN \cite{bib:RFCN}, and FPN \cite{bib:FPN}, all of which detect objects based on region proposal.
-On the other hand, YOLO \cite{bib:YOLO}, SSD \cite{bib:SSD}, RetinaNet \cite{bib:RetinaNet}, and etc., treat the localization task as a regression, where the regression and classification can be computed simultaneously with signal-shot multi-box algorithms.
+\IEEEPARstart{T}{aking} the advantage of convolutional neural network (CNN), existing detection methods commonly fall into two categories, i.e., one-stage and two-stage detectors.
+The former is represented by RCNN family \cite{bib:RCNN,bib:FastRCNN,bib:FasterRCNN,bib:MaskRCNN} and RFCN \cite{bib:RFCN}, all of which detect objects based on region proposal.
+On the other hand, YOLO \cite{bib:YOLO}, SSD \cite{bib:SSD}, RetinaNet \cite{bib:RetinaNet}, and etc., detect objects in a one-step fashion with a single-shot network.
 In particular, making use of CNN's features more effectively, SSD is one of the first methods that adopt the pyramidal feature hierarchy for detection.
 However, most works have largely focused on detecting in static images, ignoring temporal consistency in videos.
 Thus, it is imperative to develop an approach to integrate spatial features with temporal information.
-In addition, considering the trade-off between detection speed and accuracy, the one-stage detector is more suitable for real-world applications in terms of current research status.
+In addition, because of its relatively fast detection speed, the one-stage detector is more suitable for real-world applications.

-Recurrent neural network (RNN) has achieved great success in some sequence processing tasks \cite{bib:Zh17,bib:Su14}.
+Recurrent neural network (RNN) has seen great success in some sequence processing tasks \cite{bib:Zh17,bib:Su14}.
 Typically, long short-term memory (LSTM) is proposed for longer sequence learning \cite{bib:LSTM}.
-For spatiotemporal visual features, Shi et~al. developed convolutional LSTM (ConvLSTM) to associate LSTM with spatial structure \cite{bib:ConvLSTM}.
+For spatiotemporal visual features, Shi \emph{et al.} developed a convolutional LSTM (ConvLSTM) to associate LSTM with spatial structure \cite{bib:ConvLSTM}.
 However, as for detection, selecting discriminative features for ConvLSTM is a pivotal step, because only a small part of visual features can devote themselves to detecting.
-Fortunately, attention is an exciting idea which imitates human's cognitive patterns, promoting CNN concern on essential information.
-For example, Mnih et al. proposed a recurrent attention model (RAM) to find the most suitable local feature for image classification \cite{bib:RAM}.
-Yet, attention-based temporal model for image-sequence detection has been relatively deficient.
+Fortunately, attention is an exciting idea which imitates human's cognitive patterns, promoting CNN to concern on essential information.
+For example, Mnih~\emph{et al.} proposed a recurrent attention model to find the most suitable local feature for image classification \cite{bib:RAM}.
+Yet, very few literature has reported an attention-based temporal module for image-sequence detection.